Pumpapa/minimalmagic/content/SE/Data.md

 This 'scientific' notation has two advantages

-* looking at the power of ten offers an immediate impression of the scale of the number (in the example above, 1.3e12 vs 9.2e11; the first number is bigger).
+* Looking at the power of ten offers an immediate impression of the scale of the number (in the example above, 1.3e12 vs 9.2e11; the first number is bigger).
 * As many digits can be shown as are useful given the circumstances.

 In the notation 1.34e12 the number 1.34 is called the **mantissa**, and 12 the **exponent**.
 In calculators the number e is often used: 1.34e12.